sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

 > ![](images/media/image61.png)

-* In Configuration tab, provide Helm release name 'ace1102app1' and in the Target namespace drop down select 'default'
+* In Configuration tab, provide Helm release name 'ace1102app1' and in the Target namespace drop down select `default`

 > ![](images/media/image62.png)

-* Scroll down and click on 'All parameters'
+* Scroll down and click on `All parameters`

 >![](images/media/image63.png)

-* Scroll down to image section and provide the image pull secret 'registrykeyace' created earlier in the pullSecret property
+* Scroll down to image section and provide the image pull secret `registrykeyace` in the pullSecret property

 >![](images/media/image64.png)